ARM-DOE/arm-gcm-diagnostics/XARRAY_REFACTORING.md

 4. `seasonal_mean.py` - Refactored to use xarray instead of cdms2/cdutil
 5. `annual_cycle_aci.py` - Refactored to use xarray instead of cdms2/cdutil
 6. `annual_cycle_zt.py` - Refactored to use xarray instead of cdms2 for height-time cloud fraction profile analysis
+7. `diurnal_cycle_LAcoupling.py` - Refactored to use xarray instead of cdms2 for Land-Atmosphere coupling analysis

 ## Migration Approach